ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/parameterized-queries-cli.md

 ^C
 ```

-The first batch includes all the rows accumulated at the input since the DB connection has been established, that's why it's larger than the next ones.
+The first batch includes all the rows accumulated at the input while the database connection has had been establishing, that's why it's larger than the next ones.

-You can terminate the command by Ctrl+C or wait for the 200 seconds allocated for input generation.
+You can terminate the command by Ctrl+C or wait 200 seconds until the input generation is finished.

 #### Limit on the number of records {#example-adaptive-limit}

-To demonstrate the adaptive batch mode with a trigger set on the number of parameter sets, in the first line of the command below, we generate 200 rows.
+This example demonstrates the adaptive batching triggered by a number of parameter sets.
+In the first line of the command below, we generate 200 rows.
 The command will show parameter batches in each subsequent YQL query call, applying the given limit `--batch-limit` of 20 (the default limit is 1,000).

 In this example, we also demonstrate the option to join parameters from different sources and generate JSON at the output.